- Describe how energy is carried by waves and the relation of wave energy to features associated with the shoreline

 The gravitational effects of the sun and moon on the oceans create tides, the rising and lowering of sea level during the day .
 The earth rotates daily within the gravity fields of the moon and sun.
 Although the sun is much larger and exerts a more powerful gravity, its great distance from earth means that the gravitational influence of the moon on tides is dominant.
 The magnitude of the tide at a given location, the difference between high and low tide (the tidal range), depends primarily on the configuration of the moon and sun with respect to the earth.
 When the sun, moon, and earth line up with each other at full moon or new moon, the tidal range is at a maximum.
 This is called spring tide.
 Approximately two weeks later when the moon and sun are at right angles with the earth, tidal range is lowest.
 This is called neap tide.

 Diurnal tides go through a complete cycle once in each tidal day.
-A tidal day is the amount of time the Earth rotates to the same location of the Moon above the Earth, which (considering the movement of the bodies) consists of slightly longer than 24 hours.
+Keeping in mind that the moon orbits around the Earth, a tidal day is the amount of time the Earth rotates to the same location of the Moon above the Earth, which (considering the movement of the bodies) consists of slightly longer than 24 hours.
 Semidiurnal tides go through the complete cycle twice in each tidal day with the tidal range typically showing some inequality in each cycle.
 Mixed tides are a combination of diurnal and semidiurnal patterns and show two tidal cycles per tidal day, but the relative amplitudes of each cycle and their highs and lows vary during the tidal month with a diurnal overprint.
-The pattern at a given shore and the times of arrival of tidal phases are complicated and determined by the bathymetry (depth) of the ocean basins and continental obstacles in the way of the tidal envelope within which the earth rotates.
+The pattern at a given shore location and the times of arrival of tidal phases are complicated and determined by the bathymetry (depth) of the ocean basins and continental obstacles in the way of the tidal envelope within which the earth rotates.
 Local tidal experts use tidal charts (indicated in the example above) based on daily observations to make forecasts for expected tides for the next few days.